j3k0/cordova-plugin-purchase/doc/api.md

 _NOTE:_ It is a required by the Apple AppStore that a "Refresh Purchases"
         button be visible in the UI.

+##### return value

+This method returns a promise-like object with the following functions:

+- `.completed(fn)` - Calls `fn` when the queue of previous purchases have been processed.
+  At this point, all previously owned products should be in the approved state.
+- `.finished(fn)` - Calls `fn` when all purchased in the approved state have been finished or expired.

+In the case of the restore purchases call, you will want to hide any progress bar when the `finished` callback is called.

 ##### example usage